Anyolite/anyolite/README.md

 * [X] Simplified some macro functions considerably
 * [X] Arguments can be specified consistently as arrays or standalone
 * [ ] Documentation builds only for releases
-* [ ] Better system for passing optional arguments
+* [X] Uniform system for passing optional arguments

 #### Bugfixes